lashlee/create-ds-repository/README.md

 ## Requirements

-- Git Bash (installed via Git for Windows)
+- For Windows, Git Bash (installed via Git for Windows)
+- Or just Bash if not on Windows
-- Python installed and accessible via Git Bash
+- Python installed and accessible via Git Bash or Bash

 ## Included Tools